Articles by Kris Pedersen

 Keep an eye on what is happening in Australia.
 Their funding regulator has just put in place restrictions that interest-only lending has to be capped at 30% of total new residential mortgage lending as well as caps around the amount of investment lending that can be done.
 I recommend keeping an eye on Tony Alexander’s commentary as he has recently been talking about credit becoming harder and harder to get.
 On that point, on the 3rd of May an event coming up which is worth attending is Tony talking with Matthew Gilligan in regards to the economy and property investment.

-I have been saying it for a while, and in many cases it is now too late, but it is worth reviewing your current situation in regards to interest rates, maximising revolving credit facilities and restructuring debt to put yourself in the best possible position.
-If you would like a chat, please fill out the form below and we will be in touch.
+I have been saying it for a while, and in many cases it is now too late, but it is worth reviewing your current situation in regard to interest rates, maximising revolving credit facilities and restructuring debt to put yourself in the best possible position.
+If you would like a chat, please fill out our online form here and we will be in touch.

 Property Update Webinar